Communication Complexity of Exact Sampling under R\'enyi Information: Introduction

 Generalizing, one may also be concerned about costs other than the expected message length.
 Motivated by Campbell's lossless source coding theorem~\cite{campbell1965coding}, we consider one-shot exact sampling under an exponential storage cost.
 Such a cost is appropriate for applications where buffer overflow can occur~\cite{jelinek1968buffer, 1056322,blumer1988renyi, somazzi2024nonlinear}, and therefore, the cost of long codewords is especially significant~\cite{courtade2014cumulant, courtade2014variable, saito2022non}.
 Here for a given $t > 0$, we aim to minimize the average codeword length of order $t$, also called the normalized cumulant generating function of codeword lengths~\cite{courtade2014cumulant, courtade2014variable, saito2022non}, given by

 As $t \rightarrow 0$ in~\eqref{eq:campbellcostoriginal}, by L'H\^opital's rule, we recover the average codeword length, $\mathbb{E}[l(\mathcal{C}(K))]$.
 In this work, we provide R\'enyi generalizations of prior results to the Campbell cost $L(t)$.
-In particular, we lower bound $L(t)$ for any (possibly noncausal) sampling algorithm and use the Poisson functional representation to prove an upper bound on $L(t)$ whose leading R\'enyi divergence term has order within $\epsilon$ of the lower bound.
-We also describe an operational procedure for encoding $L(t)$ with a universal code and prove an upper bound on $L(t)$ that reduces to the bound of Harsha et al.~\cite{harsha2010communication} as $t \to 0$.
-Qualitatively, the lower and upper bounds match in shape and are within 5-10 bits of each other for most $0 < \alpha < 1$, even for distributions where $L(t)$ is very large.
-Unlike the natural bound $L(t) < H_\alpha(K) + 1$ (see Proposition~\ref{prop:campbellcost}), the right side of which is computable for special cases of $P$ and $Q$ when $K$ is generated using the Poisson functional representation, our bounds can be computed instantaneously for all $P, Q$ and are comparably tight.
-As illustrated in Section~\ref{sec:simulations}, as $L(t)$ grows, $H_\alpha(K)$ becomes exceedingly heavy-tailed and intractable to compute, while our bounds remain tight (within 5-10 bits) and easy to calculate.
+In particular, we lower bound $L(t)$ for any sampling algorithm and use the Poisson functional representation to prove an upper bound on $L(t)$ whose leading R\'enyi divergence term has order within $\epsilon$ of the lower bound.
+We also describe an operational procedure for encoding $K$ with a universal code and prove an upper bound on $L(t)$ that reduces to the bound of Harsha et al.~\cite{harsha2010communication} as $t \to 0$.
+Qualitatively, the lower and upper bounds match in shape and are within 5-10 bits of each other for most $0 < \alpha = \frac{1}{1+t} < 1$, even for distributions where $L(t)$ is very large.
+Our bounds admit closed forms for many distributions~\cite{gil2013renyi} and are otherwise easily computed numerically, unlike the natural bound $L(t) < H_\alpha(K) + 1$ (Proposition~\ref{prop:campbellcost}), whose right-hand side is computable only for special $P, Q$ under the Poisson functional representation but quickly becomes intractable as $L(t)$ grows.
+We also analyze the Campbell cost in the asymptotic regime, where the goal is for the receiver to sample from the product distribution $P^{\otimes n}$ after receiving a single message.
+We derive exactly the optimal rate $\lim_{n \to \infty} L(t) / n$ over all sampling algorithms, and show that under mild assumptions, any causal sampler~\cite{liu2018rejection} (which examines the shared sequence one at a time) does strictly worse than a noncausal sampling algorithm.
+This differs from the case of the expected message length, where noncausal and causal algorithms achieve the same optimal asymptotic communication rate.